Chocobo1/mask-enumerator/Readme.md

 This program is licensed under zlib License

 ## Notes
-This program is to verify the solution of [Mask calcuator](https://bitbucket.org/27049215/mask-calcuator)
+This program was created to verify the solution of [Mask calcuator](https://bitbucket.org/27049215/mask-calcuator)